OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * 27002 Control 8.16 Monitoring activities.
 Gap: good coverage with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
 The 27002 control has no details on that.
+  * ISO/IEC 42001 B.6.2.6 discusses AI system operation and monitoring.
+Gap: complete coverage, but on a high abstraction level.
   * See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem

 * RATELIMIT.
 Limit frequency of access to the model (e.g. API) - preferably per user.